Citadel-Station-13/Citadel-Station-13-RP/tgui/README.md

 ## Browser Developer Tools

-To debug TGUI interfaces with browser-style developer tools, there exists a utility that Microsoft bundles with Windows called IEChooser/F12 to debug any Internet Explorer/Trident-using interface, which BYOND uses.

-This provides invaluable tools such as a local console, a DOM viewer, an interactive debugger, and more.

-You can access the `IEChooser.exe` by pressing <kbd>Win + R</kbd>, then typing
-`f12`, then pressing enter.
-To manually go there: 64-bit version that we use is located at `%windir%\SysWOW64\F12\IEChooser.exe`.
-There's also a 32-bit one in `system32\`.

-Simply launch the application after you've opened a TGUI window, and choose the .html name.
-This is likely to be something like `tgui-window-1`.
-There's a refresh button in the top right.

-Unfortunately, it seems this program doesn't have a new target chooser if your window is fully closed so you'll need to restart it if it disconnects from the window.
+WebView2 is chromium based, so you can access the dev tools much easier than its predecessor.
+Simply go to debug tab in your stat panel and click "Allow Browser Inspection".
+You can then f12 to open the standard chrome dev tools.

 ## Project Structure

 - `/packages` - Each folder here represents a self-contained Node module.
 - `/packages/common` - Helper functions that are used throughout all packages.
-- `/packages/tgui/index.js` - Application entry point.
+- `/packages/tgui/index.ts` - Application entry point.
-- `/packages/tgui/components` - Basic UI building blocks.
 - `/packages/tgui/interfaces` - Actual in-game interfaces.
 - `/packages/tgui/layouts` - Root level UI components, that affect the final look and feel of the browser window.
 These hold various window elements, like the titlebar and resize handlers, and control the UI theme.
-- `/packages/tgui/routes.js` - This is where tgui decides which interface to pull and render.
+- `/packages/tgui/routes.ts` - This is where tgui decides which interface to pull and render.
 - `/packages/tgui/styles/main.scss` - CSS entry point.
 - `/packages/tgui/styles/functions.scss` - Useful SASS functions.
 Stuff like